caiks/TBOT02/README.md

 In `TBOT02` the controller functions are incorporated into the actor so that there is only a single node and there is no need for inter-process communication.
 The controller functions and actor functions run in separate threads, however, so that the turtlebot is always responsive.

 The configuration of the `TBOT02` actor has been moved from the command line to a JSON file.
 At startup the actor reads its JSON file in order to determine the active structure amongst other parameters.
-If the structure is undefined the actor simply behaves in the same way as the `TBOT01` controller, avoiding collisions and optionally making random turns.
+If the structure is undefined the actor simply behaves in the same way as the `TBOT01` controller, generally moving ahead while avoiding collisions and optionally making random turns.

 There are only two `TBOT02` structures. `struct001` defines the two *level* active structure that corresponds to test [`induce05` ](#induce05) above.
-In this case there are 12 *level* 1 actives, each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* 2 active.
+In this case there are 12 *level* one actives, each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* two active.

 `struct002` adds a third *level* to `struct001` (corresponding to test [`induce08` ](#induce08) above).
 This *level* contains 6 actives with various sets of underlying and reflexive *frames*.

-After creating the active structure the actor then creates three processes (implemented in the main thread or children threads) to perform its processing.
-The first is a node update process looping with an interval defaulting to 10 milliseconds.
+After creating the active structure the actor then initialises three types of processing, implemented in the main thread or children threads.
+The first is the node update looping in the main thread with an interval defaulting to 10 milliseconds.
 The node update performs the controller actions with collision avoidance and random turn.

-The second is an 'act' process that loops with an interval defaulting to 250 milliseconds.
+The second is an 'act' thread that loops with an interval defaulting to 250 milliseconds.
 At each act the actor updates the active *levels* in sequence from lowest to highest, running the active updates within a *level* in parallel threads.
 The actor then processes the mode if set.

-Lastly the actor starts an induce process (implemented with separate threads for each active in the structure).
-The induce process loops by running the induce on the active and then sleeping for an interval defaulting to 10 milliseconds.
+Lastly the actor starts separate induce threads for each active in the structure.
+An induce thread loops by running the induce on its active and then sleeping for an interval defaulting to 10 milliseconds.
 This short interval means that the induce will be performed for any active breaching the induce threshold soon after the breaching *event* is updated.
 The actor therefore is *modelling* the whole active structure in near real-time.

 When the `TBOT02` is terminated, it dumps the actives to file.
 A subsequent run can specify an initial *model* so that there is no need to *model* from scratch each time.
 The mode tests often used the same initial *model* to ensure that the starting point was the same for each.